Skip to main content

 Skip User Reviews

-• The third year feels rushed and lacks the depth and polish of the earlier content.
+• The final year of the game feels rushed and lacks the depth and resolution expected from the buildup of the previous years.

 • story

-• “The amount of story content in the game pales in comparison to Tales of Wuxia (Tow), their previous game.”
+• “The amount of story content in the game pales in comparison to Tales of Wuxia, their previous game.”

 • “I'm giving this game a negative review purely because it's complete nonsense to sell a story-driven game under the name of early access when in fact the story is only 40% completed.”